LedyBacer/py-mkvmergre-auto/README.md

 ## 🙏 Attribution
 - The application relies heavily on [MKVToolNix](https://gitlab.com/mbunkus/mkvtoolnix), so a big thanks to them.

-## Notes
+## Check also
-- Check also [mkv-muxing-batch-gui](https://github.com/yaser01/mkv-muxing-batch-gui).
+- [mkv-muxing-batch-gui](https://github.com/yaser01/mkv-muxing-batch-gui).
 It's more advanced solution, with more feature's and capabilities but with same idea.
+- [merge-tracks-with-video](https://github.com/nujievik/merge-tracks-with-video/releases).
+Same thing, but without GUI and more automated process.

 ---